Hand-Foot-and-Mouth Disease in Chicago

 • Make sure your child is getting thorough rest.

 • Push fluids like water and milk.
 Avoid acidic liquids like juice or soda as these can aggravate the pain of lesions.

 • Follow the label directions carefully while administering pain relievers such as Tylenol or Motrin.

 Should I call Alzein Pediatrics?

 Your child will usually recover within a week to 10 days with home care, rest and a special attention.
 However, if mouth lesions or a sore throat restrict your child’s fluid intake, or if symptoms worsen instead of improving after a few days, call us.
 Dehydration can be very serious in young children and may require IV fluids.
 If your child’s symptoms worsen, we will want to screen for viral meningitis and encephalitis.

 There are steps you can take to lessen your family’s risk of contracting HFM.
 Teach your children to wash their hands often throughout the day and especially after using the bathroom.
 Disinfect your home, especially the bathroom and kitchen, often.
 Disinfect toys, pacifiers and other shared objects.
 Keep infected family members away from others and thoroughly wash in hot water and a mild bleach solution any utensils, cups, plates and other shared objects they may have used.

-Why don’t older children seem to get HFM?
+Why don’t older children seem to get HFM in Chicago?